cldwalker/datomico/README.md

 (dc/delete 1024053)
 ```

-For actual production code, it is *not* recommended to use
+## Dynamic Binding

-`:dynamic-vars`.
-Instead, you should be more explicit about handling your
+For actual production code, it is *not* recommended to use `:dynamic-vars` with
-`*db*` and `*connection*` as `:dynamic-vars` incurs a performance
+`datomico.core/start`.
+Instead, you should be more explicit about handling your `*db*` and
-penalty in exchange for convenience.
-For example, a ring app should
+`*connection*` as `:dynamic-vars` incurs a performance penalty in exchange for convenience.
+For
-start datomic with:
+example, a ring app should start datomic with:

 ```clojure
 (dc/start {:uri "datomic:mem://my-app"